jierlausson/jierlausson/README.md

 📍 **Fortaleza|Ceará|Brazil**

-**Software Engineer** focused on creating scalable ecosystems.
+**Software Engineer** focused on creating scalable ecosystems..
 Specializing in Flutter and Laravel, I transform complex ideas into robust solutions for healthcare, business management, events and IoT.

 ---